-Diagram Index GUI Component Description 1 Mode> IPOPP Process Monitor Switch to the Prod Switch to the Process Monitor Mode.
-2 Mode> IPOPP Configuration Editor Switch to the Configuration Editor Mode.
-3 SPA Service In the Configuration Editor Mode this unit acts as a toggle button to allow users to enable or disable the SPA service.
-In this mode the state can be one of the following: ENABLED The SPA service is enabled.
+Diagram Index GUI Component Description 1 Mode> IPOPP Process Monitor Switch to the Process Monitor Mode.
+2 Mode> IPOPP Configuration Editor Switch to the Con Switch to the Configuration Editor Mode.
+3 SPA Service on Editor Mode this unit acts as a toggle button to allow users le the SPA service.
+In this mode the state can be one of the ENABLED The SPA service is enabled.
 DISABLED The SPA service is disabled. Ø The SPA service is not installed.
 You may download SPAs from the DRL Web Portal and install them as described in Appendix E, "Installing/Updating/Configuring SPAs."
-'Action>Start Ser Services (including Please note that an SPA service must be enabled to be started by 'Action>Start Services' or 'Action>Start SPA Services'.
-Starting of IPOPP Services (including SPA Services) has to be done as a separate step after returning to the Process Monitor Mode. onitor Mode this unit reports the ON/OFF/Processing status e.
+'Action>Start Ser Services (includin t an SPA service must be enabled to be started by vices' or 'Action>Start SPA Services'.
+Starting of IPOPP of SPA Services) has to be done as a separate step after rocess Monitor Mode. onitor Mode this unit reports the ON/OFF/Processing status e.
 In this mode the state can be one of the following: ON The SPA service is running.
-The SPA service is not running either because the SPA service is disabled or because IPOPP SPA services are not running.
-The SPA service failed to start. Ø The SPA service is not installed.
-You may download SPAs from the DRL Web Portal and install them as described in Appendix E, "Installing/Updating/Configuring SPAs."
-1 The SPA service is ingesting data.
-Processing is about to start.
-The SPA service is processing.
-The timer below sl the time elapsed since processing started. h:mm:ss h:mm:ss The SPA service successfully processed.
+OFF The SPA service is not running either because the SPA service is disabled or because IPOPP SPA services are not running.
+ERROR The SPA service failed to start. Ø The SPA service is not installed.
+You may download SPAs from the DRL Web Portal and install them as described in Appendix E, "Installing/Updating/ Configuring SPAs." Ļ The SPA service is ingesting data.
+Processing is about to start. ■ h:mm:ss The SPA service is processing.
+The timer below shows the time elapsed since processing started. h:mm:ss The SPA service successfully processed.
 The timer below shows the time it took to complete processing. h:mm:ss The SPA service generated a warning during processing but was otherwise successful.
 Some warnings are harmless.
 For example, some algorithms are Daytime algorithms and generate warnings when enough daytime scans are not available.
 Additional information about the warning can be obtained from the SLS database.
 Refer to Appendix F., "IPOPP